How to use Zepbound 101

 How to store Zepbound

-It’s important to dispose of used Zepbound pens safely:
+Properly dispose of your used Zepbound

 Safe sharps containers: